Introduction

 Install the latest version of Java on the system.

-# sudo yum -y install java-11-openjdk-devel
+# sudo yum -y install java-11-openjdk-devel - Verify the installed Java version.

 # java -version